DrDanicka/trading_strategy_tester/docs/llm/index.md

 ### Running locally

 To run the LLM locally we used the [Ollama](https://ollama.com) framework.
-Because of the hardware limitations, we used 1B and 3B Llama models which can be fine-tuned on a single GPU or Neural Engine in Apple Silicon which was our case.
+Because of the hardware limitations, we used 1B and 3B Llama models which can be fine-tuned on a single GPU or Neural Engine in Apple Silicon which we used in our case.

 ## Generating strategies